thibaudcolas/draftail.org/docs/CustomisingToolbars.md

 By default, Draftail comes with a top static toolbar that contains all of the possible formatting, plus a few extra controls.

+## Hiding individual toolbar items

+With the default toolbar, items are directly derived from the formats (block, style, etc.) enabled in the editor.
+The buttons for specific items can be hidden by:

+- Not defining a `label`, or `icon` for custom formats.
+- For built-in formats, setting a `label` of `null`

+Here is an example, using the default toolbar but with all heading styles hidden as individual buttons, and only present in the custom dropdown:

+<iframe src="https://demo.draftail.org/storybook/iframe.html?id=docs--controls" class="iframe iframe--docs-200"></iframe>

 ## Disabling the toolbar

 It is possible to hide the toolbar by passing `null` to `topToolbar`: